citec-47/React-capstone/README.md

 > I would like to thanks and give appropriate credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)), for the design inspiration as required by the [Creative Commons License](https://creativecommons.org/licenses/)

+>I would like to thanks and give appropriate Microverse for this huge opportunity  [My Loom Video](https://www.loom.com/share/b78e8da03e3d47e7bb1b4c16008f15a8/)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->